Dialectical Behavior Therapy (DBT) Program Internship

 - DBT consultation team

-Interns will participate in several DBT skills training groups in a hybrid model (online/in-person), both adult and adolescent/multifamily group, weekly.
+Interns will participate in several DBT skills training groups (online/in-person), both adult and adolescent/multifamily group, weekly.
 Initially, this will be in the observation role then will be co-facilitating mindfulness exercises, homework review, and teaching of skills.
 Interns typically co-facilitate both an adolescent/multifamily group (ages 12-18) and adult groups (ages 18+) alongside 2 DBT skills trainers.
 Once interns have a foundation of how to deliver DBT therapy, they will carry a caseload of several individual DBT clients within a hybrid model.
 Interns will participate as a member of the DBT consultation team, weekly, and will have the opportunity to facilitate consultation team meetings.
 Interns will learn how to provide DBT phone coaching and will practice coaching individual DBT clients on DBT skills and will deliver one week of after-hours phone coaching.

 Interns may take individual non-DBT clients in our outpatient setting for therapy early on in their internship.